Next Pickup: June 13, 2026 Eastside

 What PFP Is doing?

 Last November, PFP distributed $16,880 in Winco gift cards to our local pantry partners from cash donations and grants that we received.
-This spring we plan another another gift card distribution.
+This spring we plan another gift card distribution.

 Here are some things you can do